VictorChibueze-stud/Multimedia-Retrieval/Chapter_2:Evaluation.md

         *   ẞ=0, only precision is considered;
         *  ẞ=∞, only recall is considered
 *   **Macro-evaluation:**
-    *   **Definition**: The average of a metric across all queries independently (for example, average of precision or recall over all queries)
+    *   **Definition**: The average of a metric across all queries independently (for example, average of precision or recall over all queries).
+The "query" in macro and micro evaluation is a specific, evaluated request for information.
+It is not just a user search, but rather part of a controlled experiment with known relevance assessments.
+These queries are often created to evaluate all use cases of the information retrieval system in question.
+The main goal is to understand how well the entire system performs, and not just a subset of the use cases.
     *   **Use Case**: Useful when you want to treat all queries as equally important.
     *   **Example**: Compute precision for each of the 100 queries, and then average these 100 precision values.
     *   **Pros:** Provides a balanced performance view across all queries, avoids overemphasizing results for queries with many relevant documents.